AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-video360/r-html5-aem-video360-config-attrib/r-html5-aem-video360-config-attrib-video360player-iconeffect.md

   </tr>
   <tr>
    <td colname="col1"> <p> <span class="codeph"><span class="varname"> autoHide</span></span> </p> </td>
    <td colname="col2"> <p> Sets the number of seconds that the IconEffect stays fully visible before it auto-hides.
-That is, the time after the fade in animation is completed and before the fade out animation starts.
+That is, the time after the fade in animation is completed and before the fade-out animation starts.
 Set to <span class="codeph"> 0</span> to disable auto-hide behavior. </p> </td>
   </tr>
  </tbody>
 </table>